 Creating a new page for your content is almost exactly the same as creating a new blog post, but pages are created and managed in the “Pages” tab to the left in the WordPress admin screen:

 Click the “Add New” item in the Pages group to the left, or use the convenient “Add New” button at the top of the Pages view.
 In the resulting editor screen, enter a Title and begin adding content.
-You can enter & format text and insert any media you want: individual images, groups of images, Galleries, Grids, or even embed other content like a video player! (in the “Text” view tab by pasting code as described here)
+You can enter & format text and insert any media you want: individual images, groups of images, Galleries, Grids, or even embed other content like a video player!

 When you’re finished adding the content you want, you can Publish your work so it can be viewed by visitors online.
 You can even prevent unauthorized viewers from seeing the content by protecting the Page with a password – click here to learn how.

-Pages vs. templates
+Pages vs. layouts (templates)

 Typically, it’s best to place your content into the WordPress page editor, but you might experiment with a combination of the two.
 It’s even possible to hide the content area of a page if you don’t want to use it at all.
 In P6 you check a box in the page editor and in P7 you simply don’t include a WordPress content module in the layout.